How to Design Your Workspace for Maximum Creativity, According to Science (Non-credit)

-Created for architects and interior designers, this 1-hour class will introduce you to the science of creativity-driven design and how it can be used to maximize idea generation in workplace, commercial, learning, wellness, and residential settings.
+Created for interior designers and architects, this 1-hour class will introduce you to the science of creativity-driven design and how it can be used to maximize idea generation in workplace, commercial, learning, wellness, and residential settings.

 “Donald, I have led corporate creativity and innovation for 40 years (with Exxon, GE Energy, and as owner/business creator), and frankly, your course was one of the best ever.”Mark G., Creativity consultant